 - Halloween Pop-By Gift — Give a Halloween-themed gift to your in-town Past and Current Clients and Leads.
 This is a face to face opportunity, and it is a fun way to stay top-of-mind.
 Some ideas include candy or chocolate bars in wrappers from a local store, supermarket or something fun for their home.

-For Those Who Prefer to Promote Entirely Via Social Media and E-Mail
+For Those Who Prefer to Promote Via Social Media & E-Mail

 - Send a Halloween E-mail or Video campaign — Prior to Halloween, send out to your database some interesting facts and local history about your area.
 Also, include events that are happening in your community.
 As an example, one city each year in Florida hosts a pirate and mermaid event which gets a lot of attention.
 Which events are big in your community?
 Find out and include them in your e-mail.
 Either send out a second e-mail reminder with other events or a video in costume to engage your audience.
 (The scarier, the better.)

 - Have A Social Media and E-Mail Costume Contest — Post a trivia contest and ask your followers to post photos of their children’s costumes.
 Post the fun responses to all your social media platforms.
 The winner could receive a gift certificate, discount or free service provided by you or one of your vendors.
 It’s a great way to get local businesses involved also.

 - Create A Social Media Costume Contest for Pets — For your followers who don’t have children or prefer showing off their beloved animals, create a pet costume contest.
 Birds and reptiles included.
 Winners could receive a gift certificate or free service.

 Think Halloween is just for kids?
 Think again.
 You are never too old to play!